What is a centre?

 Once you have been approved by an AO, you should remain in regular contact with them, either via an administrator or an external quality assurer (EQA).
 They will need to carry out a successful monitoring visit or a remote activity before they can release certification rights.
 If successful, it means you can claim certificates for your learners when they complete.

-The number of visits or activities carried out by the EQA will depend upon how many learners you have, how much activity is taking place, and how well you are performing as a centre (i.e. with any outstanding action points).
+The number of visits or activities carried out by the EQA will depend upon how many learners you have, how much activity is taking place, and how well you are performing as a centre (i.e. without any outstanding action points).

 If you don't have documents such as assessment and IQA records, see below for: records; completed examples; documents and templates.
 All the documents are electronic and available to download upon checkout.